Who Was Jackie Robinson?

-In 1962, Robinson was the first African-American to be inducted into the Baseball Hall of Fame.
+In 1962, Robinson was the first African American to be inducted into the Baseball Hall of Fame.
 In honor of his legacy, in 1972 the Dodgers retired his jersey number of 42.

 How Did Jackie Robinson Die?

-Jackie Robinson died from heart problems and diabetes complications on October 24, 1972, in Stamford, Connecticut.
+Robinson died from heart problems and diabetes complications on October 24, 1972, in Stamford, Connecticut.
 He was 53 years old.

 Jackie Robinson Foundation

-Robinson’s life was the subject of the acclaimed 2013 Brian Helgeland film 42, which starred Chadwick Boseman as Jackie Robinson and Harrison Ford as Branch Rickey.
+Robinson’s life was the subject of the acclaimed 2013 Brian Helgeland movie 42, which starred Chadwick Boseman as Robinson and Harrison Ford as Branch Rickey.
 In 2016, filmmaker Ken Burns premiered a documentary about the baseball legend on PBS.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!